-4.5.1 Selecting Forward, Neutral, Reverse, High or Low - HDi
+4.5.1 Selecting Forward, Neutral, Reverse, High or Low - HDi and HD

-The Admiral transmission uses dog clutches to engage internal gears.
-The dog clutch is not synchronized to allow for shiftingon-the-fly.
-To avoid personal injury, transmission, vehicle or property damage, always bring the vehicle to a complete stop, allow the engine to come-down-to-idle, compress and hold hydraulic hand brake, then select the appropriate gear function.
+The ADMIRAL transmission uses dog clutches to engage internal gears.
+The dog clutch is not synchronized to allow for shifting-on-the-fly.
+To avoid personal injury, transmission, vehicle or property damage, always bring the vehicle to a complete stop, allow the engine to return to idle, compress and hold the hydraulic hand brake, then select the appropriate gear function.
 Once selected, release the hydraulic hand brake and accelerate to desired speed.

 NOTE: When selecting from HI to LOW or LOW to HI, the dog clutch may not automatically engage its mating gear.
 This is normal and expected.
 The HI and LOW selector is spring-loaded and will lock into place once engine RPM rises and clutches begin to engage.
-A slight, but normal, "clunk" noise may be heard during this procedure
+A slight, but normal, "clunk" noise may be heard during this procedure.

-4.5.2 HDi Recommended Gear Selections
+4.5.2 HDi and HD Recommended Gear Selections

-Trails and higher speed driving: Recommended gear selection HIGH range: In High range, the 750HDi will turn as tight as most ATV's and UTV's, which is ideal for trail riding.
-Compared to previous braked skid steer vehicles, the HDi will corner with minimal loss of speed or engine power.
+Trails and higher speed driving: Recommended gear selection HIGH range: In High range, the 750HDi and HD models will turn as tight as most ATV's and UTV's, which is ideal for trail riding.
+Compared to previous braked skid steer vehicles, these models will corner with minimal loss of speed or engine power.
 The increased efficiency results in cooler running temperatures for the engine, transmission and steering system.